adambard/learnxinyminutes-docs/lean4.html.markdown

 infixl:70 " * " => op

 /-
-`G` will always stand for a group.
-Variables `a b c` will be elements of that group.
+`G` will always stand for a group and variables `a b c` will be elements of that group in this `section`.
 -/
 variable [Group G] {a b c : G}